robodatalab/authorship/README.md

 ## Writing a blurb

-*Generative AI disclosure*: this functionality uses a locally running AI to create a draft of the blurb.
+*Generative AI disclosure*: this functionality uses an AI model, served from the backend rather than from your machine, to create a draft of the blurb.
 It is highly advised to treat the generated blurb as a working draft rather than a finished section.

 Add a **Blurb** section and press the run button in the column beside it.
 The model reads the book the way a reader reads it — the first chapter, then each